Ria424/developers-animatesdk-docs/Document_object/Document6198.md

 #### Parameters

-**fileURI** A string, expressed as a file:/// URI, that specifies the path to the XML file defining the controls in the panel.
+**fileURI** `string`; A string, expressed as a file:/// URI, that specifies the path to the XML file defining the controls in the panel.
 The full path is required.

 #### Returns